circlefin/malachite/specs/consensus/message-handling.md

 may have to handle messages that belong to rounds or even heights different from its current ones, as described in this document.

-### Different rounds
+## Different rounds

-Messages matching the current height and round of a validator produce most of the relevant events for the consensus state machine.
+Messages matching the current height and round of a process produce most of the relevant events for the consensus state machine.
 Messages from different rounds, however, also trigger relevant events.

-This section assumes that a validator is at round `r` of height `h` of consensus, or in short, at round `(h, r)`.
+This section assumes that a process is at round `r` of height `h` of consensus, or in short, at round `(h, r)`.

-#### Previous rounds
+### Previous rounds

 The consensus state machine has events requiring messages from previous rounds `(h, r')` with `r' < r`: